- What Documents Do I Need To Collect For Filing My Tax Return?

 Reviewing tax returns can be daunting and difficult given the many state and federal complexities and often changing rules.
 Tracking your exposure to various taxes (e.g., ordinary income tax, capital gains tax, the alternative minimum tax, the net investment income tax, etc.), and your rights to various credits and deductions requires time and effort.

-To assist you in reviewing your filings, we have a checklist for retired taxpayers [link to your white-labeled version from your website or Google Doc] and one for taxpayers who are still working [link to your white-labeled version from your website or Google Doc].
+To assist you in reviewing your filings, we have a checklist for retired taxpayers [link the File URL of your white-labeled version] and one for taxpayers who are still working [link the File URL of your white-labeled version].
 Each checklist outlines nearly two dozen considerations to help guide you through your returns and circumstances.

 While the checklists can help you spot great ways to identify all the different opportunities to consider, we are always available to meet with you and discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,